brews/stcaf/README.md

 ## Support

 Source code is available online at https://github.com/brews/stcaf/.
-This software is open source and available under the Apavhe License, Version 2.0.
+This software is open source and available under the Apache License, Version 2.0.

 Please file issues in the issue tracker at https://github.com/brews/stcaf/issues.